Applications for research projects to be carried out over summer 2020 are due in February 2020.

 - How effectively does the literature review provide adequate context for the proposed research?

-- To what extent is the research design, methodology, and/or theoretical approach appropriate?
+- To what extent are the research design, methodology, and/or theoretical approach appropriate?

 - How clear is the description of the dissemination plan?